willyp63/SoundScape/README.md

 ## Where do the Songs Come from?

-By integrating with two powerful APIs, SoundScape is able to deliver high-quality audio for millions of popular songs.
+By integrating with some powerful APIs, SoundScape is able to deliver high-quality audio for millions of popular songs!
 SoundScape's search results come from Spotify API.
-When a user wants to play a song returned from Spotify, a search request is made to the Youtube API.
-SoundScape's algorithm analyzes each result returned from Youtube and makes its best guess at what video contains the desired audio.
-Once the video is located, SoundScape's Node.js server opens an audio stream and pipes it back to the client.
+When a user wants to play a song returned from Spotify, results are pulled from a different API and analyzed.
+SoundScape's algorithm looks at each result and makes its best guess as to which contains the desired audio.
+Once the file is located, SoundScape's Express.js server opens an audio stream and pipes it back to the client.

 ![search]